Unity-Technologies/Unity-Robotics-Hub/tutorials/pose_estimation/Model/README.md

 ## Performance

-Below is a description of the model's performance.
+Below is a description of the model's performance on predicting the pose of a cube.
 For the loss, we used the L2 norm for the position and orientation in each batch.

 However, we used different metrics to _evaluate_ the performance of the model.
 * To evaluate translation predictions, we measured the [average L2 norm over the dataset](pose_estimation/evaluation_metrics/translation_average_mean_square_error.py).